Where do babies on television come from?

 Parents are normally given a bit longer – Raye and Jade, for instance, were only given three days warning.
 But, at short notice or not, TV shows are always looking for babies.

-And if you’re interested in seeing your newborn on screen?
-All you need to is email JAM2000 (info@JAM2000.co.uk) with a photo of your newborn.
+And if you’re interested in seeing your child on screen?
+No matter their age, all you need to is email JAM2000 (info@JAM2000.co.uk) with a photo of your baby.
 And you never know, in a few days’ time they could be enjoying a scene with one of TV’s finest.
 Presuming they can out-act a silicone model, anyway.